-Field Туре Label Description ladwan id string Must correspond to the ledger ID reported by the Ledger ledger_id Identification Service.
-Must be a valid LedgerString (as de- scribed in value.proto).
-Required string The ID of the requested package.
-Must be a valid PackageIdpack- String (as described in value.proto).
-Required age_id traco con- TraceContext Server side tracing will be registered as a child of the subtrace_con- mitted context.
-This field is a future extension point and is text currently not supported.
+Field Туре Label Description ledger_id string Must correspond to the ledger ID reported by the Ledge Identification Service.
+Must be a valid LedgerString (as de scribed in value.proto).
+Required pack- age_id string The ID of the requested package.
+Must be a valid Packageld- String (as described in value.proto).
+Required trace_con- text TraceContext Server side tracing will be registered as a child of the sub- mitted context.
+This field is a future extension point and is currently not supported.
 Optional